Take a giant leap into your health care career.

 - Both degrees are conferred sequentially

-- Transfer up to 60 total credits from a regionally accredited institution into the undergraduate portion of the program
+- Transfer in 45-60 total credits from a regionally accredited institution into the undergraduate portion of the program

 - Nine credits of the MSHS in Clinical Research Administration are completed in the undergraduate portion of the program and charged at the undergraduate per credit cost

 Curriculum: Learn to Ensure Quality and Compliant Clinical Research Conduct, Partnerships with Human Subjects and Leadership Skills

 In coursework for the dual BSHS in Clinical Research Administration / MSHS in Clinical Research Administration, you’ll study processes of clinical research, good clinical practices, health equity, bioethics, medicines development, risk management, partnerships with human subjects and leadership.
 Due to its rigor, this dual degree program is designed for motivated, high-performing students.
 This program is ideal for students that would like to take a leadership role in clinical research administration.

 By completing the BSHS in Clinical Research Administration, you’ll satisfy 1,500 hours of professional experience towards the 3,000 professional experience hour requirement for the following certifications through the Association of Clinical Research Professionals (ACRP):

 You will also satisfy one year of the two-year full-time work experience requirement for the Certified Clinical Research Professional (CCRP®) certification through the Society of Clinical Research Associates (SOCRA).